citizendoge/citizendoge/README.md

 ## Motivation

 Having experienced Occupy wall street and being one of the first protestors in sourthern california, I watched a crowd of 15-20 people in Los Angeles and San Diego turn into thousands.
 I was fascinated by the democratic processes employed to reach ocnsensus on objectives and the problems that were being solved collectively.
 Doge, defining itself as the people's coin and being decentralized, is reminscent and has larger implications in the futue being a form of currency.
 Being a coder myself, I couldn't resist getting involved.

+[^1]: Risk Profile
+🟢 - Low to no risk, undergoing implimentation or currently implimented.
+⚠️ - Current or future compatability issue considered low to medium risk level ⛔️ - High Risk feature, implimentation greatly risks security, scalability and unity of the protocol.
+Known conflicts and compatibility issues.
+🚼 - New feature (alpha, beta) in protocol that is not field tested and may cause unknown bugs if implimented.